 Cons: We are still a long way from truly embodying empathy with AI.
 While the concept is good, its practical implications remain to be seen.

-Built using Senseforth’s conversational AI platform A.ware, NINA is one of India’s first AI-powered digital nutritionists.
+Built using Senseforth’s Generative Conversational AI platform A.ware, NINA is one of India’s first AI-powered digital nutritionists.
 NINA helps young parents create a daily meal plan for their children.
 Parents can customize the meal plan to address specific nutritional requirements, find innovative recipes to make the fussy eaters happy, set reminders, and even keep a food journal.
 Parents can interact with Nina on Google Assistant or the website.
 The bot handles around 50,000 queries each month.

 Pros: Information provided by the chatbot is very interesting and contextual.